Twelve months of uncertainty and upheaval has affected their mental health and wellbeing.

 Some have enjoyed the new routine but others are pleased to be going back and seeing their friends.
 Although many are worried about catching-up after the disruption and are concerned about what will happen this summer as GCSE and A Level exams are once again cancelled.

 The Public Health England/NHS Every Mind Matters Website has been developed in partnership with leading children and young people’s mental health charities.

-It is designed to help parents and carers spot the signs that children may be struggling with their mental health and support them.
+It is designed to help parents and carers spot the signs that children may be struggling with their mental health and offer information and advice on how to support them.

 - Be there to listen - Ask the children and young people you look after how they are doing regularly so they get used to speaking about their feelings.